(Para materiales en español sobre las reglas de divulgación de cabildeo de California, desplácese hasta el final de la página)

 - The Legislative Counsel of California has a website that allows you to search for state legislation.
 They also produce A Guide for Accessing California Legislative Information on the Internet.

-- To find out the Senate and Assembly’s calendars and schedules, see the California State Legislature’s website.
-You can also find out who sits on various committees and learn about upcoming hearings.
+- The California Senate website and the Assembly’s website have calendars and schedules.
+You can also find out who sits on various committees and learn about upcoming hearings on the Senate and Assembly websites

 State-level Lobbying Disclosure Resources